bammerlaan/bammerlaan.github.io/_posts/2025-02-20-Setting up Gnome (Linux) for seniors.md

 </figure>

 Here's what I went for, and some other useful software:
 - **Abiword**.
-Has much less options than LibreOffice, which is a good thing in this case.
+Has much fewer options than LibreOffice, which is a good thing in this case.
   - I configured Abiword to save in the `.odt` format by default, just in case they want to one day share a file.
 Changing the default file saving format in Abiword is not trivial, as it turns out.
 Find your `profile` file in Abiword's configuration directory (usually in `~/.config/abiword`), then find the section that starts with

 ```